What is Cyber Security and Why is it Important?

 What Does a Cyber Security Professional Do?

-Kamyck said there are a wide range of roles that a cyber security professional can play in a modern company.
+Kamyck said there are a wide range of roles that cyber security professional can play in a modern company.
 Some small businesses may hire a single person to handle all kinds of work protecting its data.
 Others contract with consultants, which can offer a variety of targeted services.
-Larger firms, meanwhile, may have whole departments dedicated to protecting information and chasing down threats.
+Meanwhile, larger firms may have whole departments dedicated to protecting information and chasing down threats.

 “An analyst’s job is to find meaning in all of that data, see what’s concerning,” he said.
 “Is there a breach?
 Is someone violating a policy?”

-In many cases, Kamyck said, security specialists work with other information technology professionals to make sure companies' systems are secure.
-That involves not just technical know-how but also people-oriented efforts.
+In many cases, Kamyck said, security specialists work with other information technology professionals to make sure a company’s systems are secure.
+That involves not just technical know-how but also people-oriented skills.

 Good security means: